-- Fight fire from maximum distance or use unmanned hose holders or monitor nozzles. - Cool containers with flooding quantities of water until well after fire is out. - Do not direct water at source of leak or safety devices; icing may occur. - Withdraw immediately in case of rising sound from venting safety devices or discoloration of tank. - ALWAYS stay away from tanks engulfed in fire - For massive fire, use unmanned hose holders or monitor nozzles; if this is impossible, withdraw from area and let fire burn.
+- · Cool containers with flooding quantities of water until well after fire is out. - safety devices; icing may occur. - · Withdraw immediately in case of rising sound from venting safety devices or discoloration of tank. - · ALWAYS stay away from tanks engulfed in - · For massive fire, use unmanned hose holders or monitor nozzles; if this is burn.